Freem11/divego/README.md

 Login/Logout/Register system with persistent login (user stays logged in even after closing browser, unless they deliberately log out) with OAuth integrations for Google and Facebook.

+Three Interactive User guides designed to get users acclimated to how to use the app fast:
+Intro Guide - map navigation and how to find active areas, also completes user profile.
+Dive Sites - how to use the search tool to check if a site is in the app and add a new site if not.
+Sighting Submissions - how to add a sea creature sighting, inclduing how to make use of all submission features.

 Backend integration with Supabase

 # Admin section for: